 The Belgian Malinois Vs German Shepherd debate is a controversial subject for many dog owners.
 Some owners prefer one of the breeds, while other owners prefer the other.
 Many soon-to-be dog owners also struggle to choose between the two breeds.

-Part of the reason this debate receives so much attention is because Belgian Malinois and German Shepherds are very similar dogs, who have similar physical traits and personalities.
+Part of the reason this debate receives so much attention is that Belgian Malinois and German Shepherds are very similar dogs, who have similar physical traits and personalities.

 In fact, the AKC describes both breeds with very similar words: